AndrewBreyen/MacServer-Documentation/docs/server-apps/create-vm.md

 - Start VM in headless mode (click arrow next to start -> headless mode) <br>
   ![virtualbox-start-headless.png](../img/pihole/virtualbox-start-headless.png){ width="75"}
 - Click 'Show'
+- Accept/Allow all macOS prompts (accessibility, screen recording, etc)

 ## Install Ubuntu Server
 - On first boot, press ++return++ when 'Try or Install Ubuntu Server' is selected, or wait 30 seconds.
 - Once booted, continue through setup, applying settings:
     - English
+    - If prompted to update to latest version, update to latest version
     - US Keyboard
     - Choose type of install: Ubuntu Server
     - Network Connections: Check if the IP address listed matches the one set in the eero app.
 If it does, continue.
 If it does not, ensure that the MAC address in eero settings matches the MAC address on screen.
 Reboot the VM (Machine -> Reset) and try again.